 Emotional support cats provide companionship and emotional comfort to their owners.
 They are typically brought into the home by people who suffer from anxiety, depression, or other mental health disorders.
 While emotional support cats are not service animals, they can provide much-needed companionship and love.

 Emotional support cats typically have calm temperaments and enjoy cuddling and being petted.
 They may also help their owner to feel less anxious and stressed.
 In some cases, emotional support cats can even provide therapeutic benefits, such as reducing blood pressure or improving sleep quality.

 If you consider getting an emotional support cat, be sure to do your research to find a breed that will be a good fit for your lifestyle and personality.

-First, you'll need to complete our quick assessment to help us evaluate your situation and emotional pet support needs.
+First, you'll need to complete our quick and easy ESA assessment to help us evaluate your situation and emotional pet support needs.
 Expect that despite the immediate process, this will be a comprehensive evaluation.
 Next, you'll have to select the emotional support animal letter type depending on your purpose for getting one (housing, travel, or a combination).